Skip to main content

 Related Items

-When the parameters other_formats_and_editions and recommendations (Configuration > Leganto > Features > Leganto Features) are enabled by your library, the Related items, if any, appear here.
-From the Related items tab, you can:
+When the parameters other_formats_and_editions and recommendations (Configuration > Leganto > Features > Leganto Features) are enabled, related items, if any, (bX, videos including Alexander Street Press (ASP), and/or shelf browsing) are listed on the Related items tab offering suggestions related to the citation.

 The related item pane.